-This is the app I use to keep track of flight status and it’s extremely useful during flight delays.
+This is the app I use to keep track of flight status and it’s advantageous during flight delays.
 One of my favorite things about this app is the ability to easily find out the status of your incoming flight (the plane you’re going to be getting on).
 If that plane isn’t due to arrive until 2:30 PM and you’re still scheduled to board at 2:15 PM, you’re going to hear an announcement that your flight is delayed.
 For example, if my incoming plane is delayed because of weather, I can track the plane and stay in the lounge to get some work done instead of waiting at the (very loud and crowded) gate area, waiting to hear updated information.
 Of course, you need to remember that in cases like this, flights can also become un-delayed.

 I use TripAdvisor when looking for hotels before my trip but I also like to use it to find local attractions when traveling.
 If I have a few hours to spend, I’ll open up the app and see what things are nearby.
-Often times I’ll find a museum or historical location I had no idea about that’s usually less crowded than the major sights.
+I’ll often find a museum or historical location I had no idea about that’s usually less crowded than the major sights.
 You can also read reviews and tips from people who have visited and the comments can range from very helpful to the not-so-helpful.

 I find this to be the most helpful of the map apps out there.
 Besides being great for driving directions, it can also give walking directions and even links with Uber to give you the estimated prices of a ride to your location.
 However, my favorite thing about Google Maps is its ability to give you public transportation information.
 Here’s the description I followed when getting from JFK to Manhattan on the subway.